kcui1995/pyPCET/README.md

 At a given temperature, the reaction is vibronically nonadiabatic if $`V_{\rm \mu\nu}^{(\rm sc)} \ll k_{\rm B}T`$, or vibronically adiabatic if $`V_{\rm \mu\nu}^{(\rm sc)} \gg k_{\rm B}T`$.
 An electronically nonadiabatic reaction is characterized by $`p \ll 1`$, $`\kappa < 1`$, and $`V_{\rm \mu\nu}^{(\rm sc)} \approx V_{\rm \mu\nu}^{(\rm nad)}`$, whereas an electronically adiabatic reaction is characterized by $`p \gg 1`$, $`\kappa \approx 1`$, and $`V_{\rm \mu\nu}^{(\rm sc)} \approx V_{\rm \mu\nu}^{(\rm ad)}`$.

 ### IV.
 Some Useful Scripts
-In the folder `scripts` we provide several useful scripts that can help generate the input quantities for PCET rate constant calculation or nonadiabaticity analysis.
-Please refer to the README file in that folder for detailed documentation.
+In the directory `scripts/` we provide several useful scripts that can help generate the input quantities for PCET rate constant calculation or nonadiabaticity analysis.
+Please refer to the README file in that directory for detailed documentation.